CodeWithBashir/Crowdfunding-Product-page/README.md

 ### https://codewithbashir.github.io/Crowdfunding-Product-page/

-I designed this Crowdfunding page using HTML and CSS no JavaScript functionalities included. \n The JavaScript functionalities will be included for the future.
+##### I designed this Crowdfunding page using HTML and CSS no JavaScript functionalities included.
+##### The JavaScript functionalities will be included for the future.